Tuesday, February 28, 2012

 Some gates are wide open but with a warning sign like the one at 1001 Steps in Ocean Park.

 Some gates squeak and groan as if in agony.
-Some make barely a whisper and are easily forgotten.
-Some have latches and others need no handles.
+Some barely make a whisper.
+Some have complicated latches while others swing open with relative ease.

 Despite their differing traits and eccentricities each gate holds a key to the opposite side of the same place.